wpyh/frp/README.md

   `./frps -c ./frps.ini`

-3. Modify `frpc.ini` and set `server_addr` to the IP address of the remote frps server, forward DNS query request to Google Public DNS server `8.8.8.8:53`:
+3. Modify `frpc.ini` and replace x.x.x.x with the IP address of the remote server, set local_ip to 8.8.8.8 and local_port to 53, so as to forward DNS query requests to Google's DNS server at `8.8.8.8:53`:

   ```ini
   # frpc.ini